gbdev/pandocs/content/pixel_fifo.md

 in practice there are a lot of intricacies.

 There are two pixel FIFOs.
-One for background pixels and one for OAM (sprite) pixels. hese two FIFOs are not shared.
-They are two independent of each other.
+One for background pixels and one for OAM (sprite) pixels.
+These two FIFOs are not shared.
+They are independent of each other.
 The two FIFOs are mixed only when popping items.
 Sprites take priority unless they're transparent (color 0) which will be explained in detail later.
 The FIFOs can each hold up to 16 pixels at a